 The insurance company is required to promptly deny or approve workers’ compensation benefits.
 If the insurance provider approves your claim, you may begin receiving disability payments and other benefits immediately.
-Get in touch with the attorneys at Kogan & DiSalvo to learn how to apply for workers’ compensation in Boca Raton
+Get in touch with the Boca Raton workers compensation lawyers at Kogan & DiSalvo to learn how to apply for workers’ compensation in Boca Raton

 Once an injured employee opens their claim, they may receive the following documents: